olivif/olivif.github.io/_posts/2017-05-23-bloom-filter-part-2.markdown

 k3("D") -> 0

 // In this case
-// 4 is set (it was set but putting "B" in)
+// 4 is set (it was set by putting "B" in)
-// 7 is set (it was set but putting "B" in)
+// 7 is set (it was set by putting "B" in)
-// 0 is set (it was set but putting "A" in)
+// 0 is set (it was set by putting "A" in)
 // All the bits are now set, so we return true. true
 ```